Fast State-Augmented Learning for Wireless Resource Allocation with Dual Variable Regression: State-Augmented Resource Allocation with Dual Variable Regression

 \subsection{Proposed Sampling \& Initialization of Dual Multipliers}

-Departing from prior state-augmented approaches where dual multipliers are drawn from a uniform prior during training and initialized at zero during inference, we propose to train the state-augmented policy $\bbphi$ with dual multipliers sampled from the associated dual descent trajectories for each training network configuration $\h$ and initialize the dual multipliers at their near-optimal levels during inference for any given $\h$.
+Departing from prior state-augmented approaches where dual multipliers are drawn from a uniform prior during training and initialized at zero during inference, we propose to (i) train the state-augmented policy $\bbphi$ with dual multipliers sampled from the associated dual descent trajectories for each training network configuration $\bbH$, and (ii) initialize the dual multipliers at their near-optimal levels $\bblambda^\star(\bbH)$ during inference.

-Our proposed dual multiplier sampling scheme periodically rolls out state-augmented dual dynamics at designated training checkpoints.
-The generated trajectories are saved to a buffer, from which dual multipliers are subsequently sampled until the next checkpoint.
-Starting with initial dual multiplier sampling distributions $\Dlambda(\h)$, e.g., uniform distribution for all $\h \sim \Dh$, the resulting procedure gradually adjusts the sampling distributions $\Dlambda(\h)$ to match the dual descent trajectories $\Dlambda(\h; \bbphi)$, and aims to settle at an optimal policy $\bbphi^\star$ and training distributions $\Dlambda(\h) \approx \Dlambda(\h; \bbphi^\star) \approx \Dlambda(\h; \bbtheta^\dagger)$.
-We discuss the details of the proposed sampling scheme and the training algorithm overall in the Supplementary Materials.
+Our multiplier sampling scheme periodically rolls out state-augmented dual dynamics at designated training checkpoints and saves the generated trajectories to a buffer, from which dual multipliers are sampled until the next checkpoint.
+Starting from an initial prior $\Dlambda(\bbH)$ (e.g., uniform), the procedure gradually adjusts the sampling distributions to match the dual descent trajectories $\Dlambda(\bbH; \bbphi)$.
+This way, we aim to settle on an optimal policy $\bbphi^\star$ with training distributions $\Dlambda(\h) \approx \Dlambda(\h; \bbphi^\star) \approx \Dlambda(\h; \bbtheta^\dagger)$.
+Implementation and training details are provided in Appendix~\ref{app:sadr_training}.